Political positions of the Democratic Party (United States): Fiscal policy

 Democrats support a more progressive tax structure to provide more services and reduce economic inequality by making sure that the wealthiest Americans pay the highest tax rate.
 They also support more government spending on social services while spending less on the military.
 They oppose cutting social services, such as Social Security, Medicare, and Medicaid, believing cuts to be harmful to efficiency and social justice.
-Democrats believe the benefits of social services include a more productive labor force and that the benefits of this are greater than any benefits that could be derived from lower taxes, especially on top earners.
+Democrats believe the benefits of social services include a more productive labor force and that these benefits are greater than those that could be derived from lower taxes, especially for top earners.
 Furthermore, Democrats view social services as essential to providing positive freedom (i.e., freedom derived from economic opportunity).
 The Democratic-led House of Representatives reinstated the PAYGO (pay-as-you-go) budget rule early in the 110th Congress.

 Minimum wage

 Democrats favor raising the minimum wage and believe that all Americans have the right to a fair wage.
-They call for a $15.00/hour national minimum wage and believe that the minimum wage should be adjusted regularly.
+They call for a $15.00/hour national minimum wage and believe it should be adjusted regularly.
 The Fair Minimum Wage Act of 2007 was an early component of the party's agenda during the 110th Congress.
 In 2006, Democrats supported six state ballot initiatives to increase the minimum wage; all six initiatives passed.